carpentries/lesson-development-training/learners/reflecting.md

 In this session, we will reflect on and discuss the experience of teaching new lesson material for the first time.
 We will also explore ways that you could improve your lessons and workshops based on your observations and the feedback you received during and after the event.

+### Introductions
+Ask lesson developers to introduce themselves to the group, providing the following information:
+* Name and (optionally) pronouns
+* Title of lesson they are piloting
+* Whether they are articipating in the session as part of their checkout from Collaborative Lesson Development Training

 ::::::::::::::::::::::::::::::::::::::: instructor

 ### Scaling this exercise to larger numbers of lesson teams
-This exercise can take a long time when you have a lot of lesson teams in your training, but it is important to give every group the chance to reflect on their pilot.
+This exercise can take a long time when you have a lot of lesson teams in your session, but it is important to give every group the chance to reflect on their pilot.
 You may need to facilitate it differently if time becomes an issue: for example, you could paste the prompts into the Etherpad and ask all groups to write their answers, before summarising responses, identifying trends, and calling on particular trainees to share more about their individual responses.